Tickets — Support Bot

 Use categories to route different types of requests:

-Each category can have its own staff role and panel, so tickets always go to the right team.
+Each category can have its own ping role and panel settings so tickets go to the right team.

 6. Logging & transcripts